hsjoberg/dusciss/README.md

 dusciss
 =======

-A simple image board created in PHP using CodeIgniter 2
+A simple image board created in Node.